winesapOS/winesapOS/README.md

     - No. The project takes an existing Arch Linux distribution and does an opinionated installation of it.
 - **Do I have to install winesapOS?**
     - No. No installation is required.
 Flash a [release image](https://github.com/LukeShortCloud/winesapOS/releases) to a drive and then boot from it.
 Everything is already installed and configured.
+- **What if winesapOS was abandoned?**
+    - We have no intentions on ever abandoning winesapOS.
+Even if that happened, since this is an opinionated installation of an Arch Linux distribution, it will continue to get normal operating system updates.
 - **Can anyone build winesapOS?**
     - Yes.
 Refer to the [DEVELOPER.md](https://github.com/LukeShortCloud/winesapOS/blob/main/DEVELOPER.md) documentation.
 - **Can winesapOS be built with a different Linux distribution?**